 - A strong attention to detail along with personal initiative

 - Ideally university student, post-graduate, or any level of a relevant study program

 - Prior relevant work experience or an understanding of the area of work is a preference

 - Preference for candidates that can stay a minimum of 8 weeks in order to be fully immersed in the project and have enough time to conduct research, but shorter stays are sometimes possible as well

 WHERE YOU’LL STAY

-You will be staying at a lovely tented camp in a forest estate, a 20-drive from Victoria Falls.
-A wonderful natural area with a wealth of flora an fauna surrounds the camp.
-You’ll stay in spacious safari tents with 4 to 6 people, with a large ablution block a few steps away.
+The volunteer/intern village is a lovely tented camp in the Fuller Forest estate, a 20-drive from Victoria Falls.
+This wonderful natural area is 2000 hectares of flora and fauna surrounding the camp.
+You’ll stay in spacious safari tents of 4 to 6 people, with a large ablution block a few steps away.
 Down time is spent in the lounge, which overlooks a waterhole and allows you to watch animals that come drinking.